ivantcholakov/starter-public-edition-4/README.md

 ```

 Have a look at the files .htaccess and robots.txt and adjust them for your site.
-Within the folder platform/applications you will by default two applications - "front" and "admin".
+Within the directory platform/applications you will by default two applications - "front" and "admin".
 Have a look at their configuration files.
 Also, the common PHP configuration files you may find at platform/common/config/ folder.

 The platform auto-detects its base URL address nevertheless its public part is on the document root of the web-server or not.